newjersey/nj-laptop-setup/README.md

 # NJ Laptop Setup

 This project automates the process of setting up a new NJ laptop.
-This was inspired and adapted from the now-outdated defunct [Pivotal Workstation setup script](https://github.com/pivotal/workstation-setup)
+This is based on and inspired by similar scripts at [18F](https://github.com/18F/laptop), [Pivotal](https://github.com/pivotal/workstation-setup), and [Thoughtbot](https://github.com/thoughtbot/laptop).

 ## Getting Started